 Like many French-Canadian settlers with ties to the Potawatomi, the Brunos were once successful fur traders and trappers.
 Anthony Bruneau was the son of a French settler and an unknown Blackfoot woman from around Browning, Montana.
 Anthony was born in Canada, and family records indicate the Potawatomi may have adopted him.
 Anthony married a woman named Julia, and they had …

-The Burnett family has a long, rich history with the Potawatomi people.
 French fur trader William Burnett settled on the St. Joseph River near Niles, Michigan, after the Revolutionary War.
-He established two successful trading posts and eventually married Kaukima, daughter of revered Potawatomi leader Nanaquiba and sister to Topinabee.
-Kaukima and William had seven children: James, Abraham, John, Isaac, …
+He established two successful trading posts and eventually married Kaukima, daughter of revered Bodéwadmi leader Nanaquiba and sister to Topinabee.
+Kaukima and William had seven children: James, Abraham, John, Isaac, Jacob, Nancy and Rebecca.
+Abraham attended Choctaw Academy in Kentucky, which the …

 For thousands of years, Native tribes settled the region of present-day Chicago.
 Chegago is a Potawatomi word that described the area’s smell, commonly thought to be wild onions.
 The land was secured in the 1795 Treaty of Greenville, with the goal of controlling the strategic portage of Lake Michigan to the newly acquired Louisiana Purchase.
 Fort Dearborn Built by Captain …